Senigallia: History

 Senigallia is the birthplace of Giovanni Maria Mastai Ferretti, Pope Pius IX.
 He was born here in 1792, became pope in 1846, and was the last pope to rule the Papal States before Italian unification.

-During the First World War, the town and its port were devastated by intensive shelling by units of the Austro-Hungarian navy led by the battleship SMS Zrínyi.

-The town was also badly damaged by a powerful earthquake in 1930 and during the Second World War.
+During the First World War, the town and its port were devastated by intensive shelling by units of the Austro-Hungarian Navy led by the battleship SMS Zrínyi.
+The town was also badly damaged by a strong earthquake in 1930 and during the Second World War.

-After the war, Senigallia became a well known summer holiday destination in Italy.

-Among the better known contemporary personalities from the city were the photographer Mario Giacomelli and rapper Fabri Fibra.

 Geography

 The municipality borders Belvedere Ostrense, Mondolfo (PU), Monte San Vito, Montemarciano, Morro d'Alba, Ostra and Trecastelli.

 The municipality includes the hamlets (frazioni) of Bettolelle, Borgo Bicchia, Borgo Catena, Borgo Passera, Brugnetto, Cannella, Castellaro, Cesanella, Cesano, Ciarnin, Filetto, Gabriella, Grottino, Mandriola, Marzocca, Montignano, Roncitelli, Sant'Angelo, San Silvestro, Scapezzano and Vallone.

 Main sights

 Though traces of the city's history are still visible, much of today's city is modern.
 Visitor attractions include: